stackptr/dotfiles/README.md

 # dotfiles

-Configurations and tooling for macOS setup.
+Configurations, tooling, and tips for macOS setup.

 ## Configuration